Radiation Safety Training

 Caution Radioactive Material - must be printed on yellow paper

-Radiological Emergency Assistance Contacts (ADPH Radiation Control Contacts) - For Year 2017 please print on pink paper
+Radiological Emergency Assistance Contacts (ADPH Radiation Control Contacts) - For Year 2020.
+Sign must be printed on NEON YELLOW PAPER.

 Radiation Safety Waste Disposal Guidelines & Forms: